oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 ##### Creating schemas

-Inside this pod, you can use the following command to run RCU in command line (no GUI) mode to create your FMW schemas.
+Inside this pod, you can use the following command to run RCU in command-line (no GUI) mode to create your FMW schemas.
 You will need to provide the right prefix and connect string.
 You will be prompted to enter the password for the `sys` user, and then the password to use for the regular schema users: